Galois Descent for Real Spectra: Introduction

 \subsection{Acknowledgements}

-I am thankful to Nitu Kitchloo and Igor Kriz for conversations about generalized real Johnson-Wilson theories.
-I am also indebted to the anonymous referee for making valuable comments in the the earlier draft of the paper.
+I have benefited greatly from conversations with Nitu Kitchloo, Igor Kriz, Lennart Meier, Jack Morava and Andrew Salch.
+I am also indebted to Mark Behrens and an anonymous referee for making valuable comments in the earlier drafts of the paper.